 We Naturally Scaffold… Outside of School

 Parents with zero background in education are good at scaffolding.
 They don’t invent separate games for their 5yo, their 8yo, and their 12yo.
-They all do the same activity, just adjusted as necessary.
+All the kids do the same activity, just adjusted as necessary.

 - ⚾ Kindergarteners play baseball!
 We just scaffold it down.
 Same game, but make the field smaller, the game shorter, add a tee, and so on..